danielsuniaga/samb/README.md

 ## Description

-The Stock Market Analysis System is a Django application that allows for executing positions based on specific market conditions.
+The Stock Market Analysis System is a Django application that allows you to execute positions based on specific market conditions, using financial asset data, indicators, and machine learning models.

 ## Features